-Powder and solvent for solution for infusion

-Each pack contains:

-1 vial of VFEND powder for solution for infusion (single use vial)
+Powder and solvent for solution for infusion Each pack contains: 1 vial of VFEND powder for solution for infusion (single use vial) 1 overwrap 1 vial adaptor 1 syringe

-- 1 overwrap

-- 1 vial adaptor

-- 1 syringe
+Please refer to Patient Information Leaflet for detailed instructions.
 Reconstitute and dilute before use.

-Intravenous use

-Not for bolus injection

-Not for use with other products
+For intravenous use Not for bolus injection Not for use with other products